tkn777/retentions/README.md

 ## 💖 Sponsoring

-If you find **retentions** useful and want to support its development,
+If you find `retentions` useful, consider supporting its future development via PayPal:
-you can do so via this PayPal link:

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/kuhlmannthomas)

-Your support helps to maintain and improve open-source tools like this one.
+Your support helps maintain and improve open-source tools like this one.
-Thank you!
+Thank you for your generosity!

 ---